jrdalino/aws-codecommit-codebuild-codepipeline-ecr-terraform/README.md

-# Terraform module to provision a CI/CD Pipeline using AWS Managed Services
+# Terraform module to provision a CI/CD Pipeline using AWS Managed Services (Customer Service)

 ## This creates the following resources:
 - CodeCommit